wp-plugins/speedy-smilies/readme.txt

 = How do I create my own smilies sets? =

-As of Release 9, smilie sets are modular so you can add your own set of emoticons for use with the Speedy Smilies plugin.
-Each smilie set has a `.png` image and a `.php` file of the same name inside of the `sets/` directory.
+As of Release 9, smiley sets are modular so you can add your own set of emoticons for use with the Speedy Smilies plugin.
+As of Release 15, each smiley set has a `.png` image and a `.json` file of the same name inside of the `sets/` directory.

-At this time, there's no automated way to create the necessary PNG image and PHP file required for a smilie set, so your best bet is to learn by example.
-Let me know if a guided wizard to create new smilie sets is a feature that you'd like to see added in the future.
+At this time, there's no automated way to create the necessary PNG image and PHP file required for a smiley set, so your best bet is to learn by example.
+Let me know if a guided wizard to create new smiley sets is a feature that you'd like to see added in the future.

 == Changelog ==

 = Release 15 (7/24/2011) =
+* New minimum requirements: WordPress 3.0
+* Smiley sets now use the all-purpose [JSON](http://www.json.org/) format instead of a specialized PHP file.
 * Bug fix: CSS optimizer handles invalid selectors such as `,{` in the [Skeptical theme](http://www.woothemes.com/2010/09/skeptical/).
 * Bug fix: Upgrading the plugin or deleting the cached CSS file no longer ruins your blog's layout.
 The CSS is automatically regenerated whenever the cached file no longer exists.